-CATHOLIC SEX ABUSE ...
-But does that mean I won't accept my Roman Catholic neighbour as brother or sister?
-Certainly not!
+But does that mean I will not accept my Roman Catholic neighbour as brother or sister?
+Certainly not.

-Brian McLaren writes disturbing books, none more so than Everything Must Change ... a profound Christian writer, McLaren calls for Christians to start making a difference in God's world, and not just preparing themselves for the next world... may His will on Earth be done just as it is in Heaven.
+Brian McLaren writes disturbing books, none more so than Everything Must Change.
+He is a profound writer, calling for Christians to start making a difference in God's world, and not just preparing themselves for the next; may His will on Earth be done just as it is in Heaven.

 Just how far we should accept one another's peculiarities is always going to be a moot point.
-Yet it remains one of our Lord's express commands.
+Yet it remains one of the express commands of our Lord.

 Personally I, Bernard Preston, am still struggling with the issue.
-Out of that struggle was born A FAMILY AFFAIR ... a complex book of rape and intrigue, of two young women, Santie Veenstra and Janet Twycross, who find love and acceptance in one another, of four illicit children, fathered unwittingly by Peter Thomas.
-Sample it now...
-Chapter One: JAN JANSEN ...
+Out of that wrestling was born A FAMILY AFFAIR; It is a complex book of rape and intrigue about two young women, Santie Veenstra and Janet Twycross, who find love and acceptance in one another; and of the four illicit children they bear, fathered unwittingly by Peter Thomas.
+Sample it now; Chapter One: JAN JANSEN ...